baytelman/fullstack-interview/README.md

 ### Required

 Implement all the interactions described in sections "The app" and "Example".
+- Choose whatever would be easier/faster for you – React JS or React-Native.
+- Use basic styles to make the application look clean and usable.

 ### Choose 3 (and only 3) features

 Don't try to satisfy all of them.
-We need to understand what are you *most comfortable with* as part of your evaluation, so choose whatever is the easiest/simplest/fastest for you!
+We need to understand what are you *most comfortable with* as part of your evaluation, so choose whatever is the easiest/simplest/fastest for you.
+If all of these seem easy to you, choose those that would impress us the most!

 Your deliverable should satisfy 3 of the following requirements:

-- Use responsive display – Look amazing in mobile and desktop (ReactJS only)
+- Use responsive display – Look clean and usable, both in multiple screen sizes for mobile and desktop (ReactJS only).
-- Use fancy animations.
+- Use amazing styles and fancy animations.
 - Deselect tiles, so you can enter [T][R][A][P] and then remove the [R].
 - Validate if the word is contained in a [`dictionary.json`](files/dictionary.json) file.
 You should use our [secondary board file](files/test-board-2.json), which contains many words from the dictionary!
 - Only allow neighbor tiles to be selected sequentially.